Women’s Mental Health

 Our doctors and staff work with you to develop a treatment plan tailored to fit your individual needs.
 We are dedicated to caring for women with mental health conditions.

-Veerle Bergink, MD, and Thalia Robakis, MD, are available to see individual patients through the Mount Sinai Doctors Faculty Practice.
+Veerle Bergink, MD, PhD, and Thalia Robakis, MD, PhD, are available to see individual patients through the Mount Sinai Doctors Faculty Practice.
 They accept Aetna and United Health Care (UMR) Top Tier insurances, and self-pay options are available.
 To make an appointment, call Lynise Law or Jayson Gerard at 212-659-1326.